pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/introduction.md

 # User API Reference

-This section describes the API's that are available on the global `onegini.user` object.
+This section describes the APIs that are available on the global `onegini.user` object.

 * [AuthenticationHandler](AuthenticationHandler.md)
 * [authenticate](authenticate.md)